hauke96/the-green-spot/content/posts/dove-gose-elbe-rebel-2k/index.en.md

 * While paddling, the boat moves a lot to the left and right ahem starboard and port side

-Only regarding the old version (without attachable seat and with 410D Nylon, s. above):
+Only regarding the old version (with the non-attachable standard seat):

 * The default seat is quite low, so for paddling you have to strike out quite far (s. below)
 * The backrest might displace when moving